Collection: Japanese Lamps, Lanterns & Lighting

 Recently Viewed Products

 Japan is known for its traditional lighting fixtures such as Andon, Bonbori, Chochin, and Toro.
 In modern times, creative lighting designs have emerged from other traditional craft sectors, including Washi paper and woodworking.
+These beautiful and unique lights are known as Japanese lamps, and they come in a variety of styles, including floor lamps, table lamps, and paper lamps.

 In Japan, lighting serves not only as a source of illumination but also as a cultural aspect to enjoy the play of light and shadows.
 Traditional Japanese houses and temples showcase the changing light and shadows through Shoji screens from sunrise to sunset.
 The impression of indoor Fusuma paintings and Byobu also varies with the light.
 Derived from architectural elements like Shoji and Fusuma, a culture of enjoying the delicate shadows cast by intricate craftsmanship has led to the creation of interior lighting that combines woodworking skills with illumination.
+This is why Japanese lamps are often chosen for their ability to create a calming and relaxing atmosphere.

-Millennium Gallery Japan collects rare, limited-production lighting pieces, including those handcrafted by bamboo artisans with 800 years of history and Kumiko lighting assembled from 600 pieces of wood by hand.
+Millennium Gallery Japan collects rare, limited-production lighting pieces, including those handcrafted by bamboo artisans with 800 years of history and Kumiko lamps assembled from 600 pieces of wood by hand.
 This lighting collection, steeped in a history of craftsmanship, is worth exploring.

 Japanese Lighting Culture